 The student must complete the financial aid application each year.

 If more than one parent is employed by CSP, a dependent student shall receive one tuition grant, not one per parent employed by CSP.
 If more than one dependent child is attending CSP, each is eligible to receive a dependent tuition grant.

 The tuition benefit terminates once the student is awarded the first bachelor’s degree or has completed the equivalent of 8 full-time semesters at CSP, whichever occurs first.
 Exceptions to the maximum timeframe for attendance may be granted under an appeal process.

-There is no benefit for children and legal dependents of employees toward a graduate degree.
+There is no benefit for children and legal dependents of employees toward an additional bachelor’s degree or a graduate degree.

 Employment Disability and Continued Grant Status